mrneatly/valify/README.md

 ];
 ```

-Do not forget to import your validator before defining it in rules.
+Do not forget to import your validator before defining s namespace in rules.
-Refer to the valify\validators\ExampleValidator for detailed implementation info.
+Refer to the `valify\validators\ExampleValidator` for detailed implementation info.

 - Define the data to be validated